nicholaschen09/link-health-scanner/README.md

 - `--include-external`: Audit off-domain links as well.
 - `--json`: Emit machine-readable JSON (omit for a text summary).

+If you omit the URL argument, the CLI will prompt you for one interactively after launch.

 ### Output

 - Summaries list how many URLs were OK, broken, redirected, or failed, plus outdated pages.